Customized Hair Growth Kit - 60% OFF get started

 What is Minoxidil?

-Minoxidil is a vasodilator that is an over-the-counter topical medication available in liquid or foam form.
+Minoxidil is a vasodilator, an over-the-counter topical medication available in liquid or foam form.
 When applied to the affected areas of the scalp, it widens the blood vessels to encourage blood flow to the hair follicles.
 The increased blood flow delivers more essential nutrients and oxygen to the area, promoting hair growth.

 What is androgenetic alopecia?